-**Our Section 10 Consultation has now closed – a report of its outcomes, and the Trust’s response, will be available on this page soon*
+**Our Section 10 Consultation has now closed – a report of its outcomes, and the Trust’s response, is available below:**

 The Transforming Lives Educational Trust (TLET), based in Rugby, has been selected by the Department for Education (DfE) to establish a new secondary school in Rugby in response to a growing shortage of school places for secondary aged children.
 The new school, Houlton School, will be a non-selective, all-ability, 11-18 secondary school.